Synthlight/Volcanoids-Auto-Sort/README.md

 - The online storage tab is auto-sorted by the same rules.
 (This is a virtual / aggregate view of the inventories you have.
 This doesn't change or move the actual items, just the display order.)
 - Player inventory "Stack" button rearranges items, compressing/restacking and ordering by the sort rules.
 - Online storage "Stack" rearranges items, compressing/restacking all the inventories connected to online storage.
 (Again, ordering by the sort rules.)
+  - This also prioritizes storage containers over the drill storage, and fills the drill storage last, if there's not enough room in regular storage.
 - Repair Packs are further sorted so the most damage one is listed first.
 This is because the game uses the first entry in your inventory when repairing.

 # Requirements